 Over the past few years, there has been a meaningful trend in the design community towards user-centered design.
 As with any methodology, it’s valuable to a point.
 User-centered design is great for designing a new toaster.
 But it’s not so useful in designing, say, the World Wide Web.
-If you asked people in 1989 what they needed to make their life better, it was unlikely that they would have said a decentralized network of information nodes that are linked using hypertext.
+If you asked people in 1989 what they needed to make their life better, it was unlikely that they would have said that a decentralized network of information nodes that are linked using hypertext.

 The danger in user-centered design is that it releases the designer of the responsibility for having a vision for the world.
 Why have one when we can just ask users what they want?
 But this is a very limiting mindset.
 The user sees the world as it is.
 Our job as builders is to create the world as it could be.